 Popular Potted Flowers for Summer Holiday Décor or Gifting

-are especially nice for summer holiday table centerpieces where their spicy-scented blooms can be enjoyed.
+Potted dianthus are especially nice for summer holiday table centerpieces where their spicy-scented blooms can be enjoyed.
 They have a special cottage garden-feel that is perfect when decorating for a summer garden party or outdoor wedding.
+If you want to expand your love of carnations to your garden spaces, there are many different dianthus species to pick from in a fascinating array of flower forms and plant sizes.

 Potted Flowering Plants for Fall Décor